The Risk of Cyber Security Breaches

 Those services that appeared above the red line would be what the company could count on receiving from us and those services that fell below the red line would not be provided.

 We would regularly revisit our Red Line document.
 As you become more efficient at providing a service, you would free up time.
 New tools that automated some of what was previously a manual effort would, likewise, provide some resource relief.
 Even growth of staff, contract labor, or outsourcing would change the equations.
 The good news is that all of those changes were bumped up against our model and were done according to what was most important to prevent cyber security breaches.

 Do gaps still exist in the organization?
 Of course they do.
 But now the gaps are known by all the decision makers, and decisions are made based upon knowledge and not upon a facade.

 Find out how InfoDefense can help your organization address cyber security and compliance challenges with CyberSecure 360, a comprehensive, cost-effective cyber security program that can address CMMC compliance with one solution.
-For more information on how you can get more value from your cyber security investment, contact us today.
+For more information on how you can get more value from your cyber security investment, visit infodefense.com/cybersecure360.